Solve/Next

 Airbus· Google· JP Morgan· Genentech· NATO· Deloitte· Starbucks

-Selected universities and executive programmes
+Selected universities and executive programs

 Columbia Business School· Stanford· USC· MICA· California College of the Arts